shengyuan-lu/RL-Autonomous-Driving-AI/README.md

 ### Step 0: Download and Unzip Carla

 Download [Carla version 0.9.14](https://github.com/carla-simulator/carla/releases/tag/0.9.14) from the official source.
-After downloading, unzip the contents to the same folder where the reinforcement learning files are located.
+After downloading, unzip the contents.
+You do not have to put the contents under the root of this project.
+To start the simulator, run `CarlaUE4.exe`.

 ### Step 1: Install the Required Packages